Mega Man Anniversary Collection

 No version of the game was released outside America, but the mention of the French, Spanish, German, Italian, and Japanese languages could very well mean the game was intended to be released worldwide.

-- Due to presumed space restrictions, the GameCube release lacks all of the Rockman Complete Works music for 4, 5 and 6.
+- Due to presumed space restrictions, the GameCube release lacks the Rockman Complete Works music for 4, 5, and 6.

 - All three versions have different unlockable videos:

-- The PlayStation 2 version includes "The Beginning" from the 1994 cartoon.
+- The PS2 version includes "The Beginning", the pilot episode of the 1994 Ruby-Spears Mega Man cartoon.

 - The Xbox version includes "Jack In!
 MegaMan!" from MegaMan NT Warrior, and an interview with Keiji Inafune.

-- The GameCube version includes the same interview with Keiji Inafune as the Xbox version.
+- The GameCube version includes the above Inafune interview.